sagemath/sagewiki_to_gh-2022-10-10/prep/2010/Tutorials.md

   * The [[attachment:PREP Tutorial, Symbolics and Basic Plotting.sws|second tutorial]] demonstrates the basics of using symbolic expressions and plotting in Sage.

-  * The third tutorial introduces the most common uses of Sage within the (extended) [[attachment:PREP Tutorial, Calculus|calculus]] sequence.
+  * The third tutorial introduces the most common uses of Sage within the (extended) [[attachment:PREP Tutorial, Symbolics and Basic Plotting.sws|calculus]] sequence.

 == Advanced Tutorials ==